Churchtown, Dublin: Amenities

 Churchtown has a number of shops and pubs, including a mid-size supermarket, which has one of Dublin's few kosher sales facilities.
-It is also one of Dublin's centres for the driving test with the highest pass rate in the county, the ninth highest in Ireland, at 48.31%.
+It was also one of Dublin's centres for the driving test with the highest pass rate in the county, the ninth highest in Ireland, at 48.31%.

 Nutgrove Shopping Centre

 Nutgrove Shopping Centre was opened in October 1984 in what was then still a rural part of Dublin.
 The site for the shopping centre was located on part of the old Lamb's Jam orchards.

-The centre included Ireland's first drive through restaurant when McDonald's opened a branch there.
+The centre included Ireland and Europe's first drive through restaurant when McDonald's opened a branch there.
 The American style experience of driving up to the window, ordering your food and driving away was a novelty at the time.

 There were other firsts when Nutgrove opened, including the country's first social welfare services office was located in a shopping mall.

 Religion

 The suburb of Churchtown is probably named after St. Nahi's Church (Church of Ireland) just off the Churchtown road.
 It is more easily viewed these days from the William Dargan Bridge, close to Dundrum village.
 St. Nahi's was rebuilt several times—in 950, 1650 and 1750.
 The present restoration was completed in 1910.
 The public housing flats in Churchtown, across from the Bottle Tower pub, are named St. Nathy's after the church.
+The baptismal font in St. Nahi's Church church was moved there from St. Kevin's church and is the same font that was used to baptise Arthur Wellesley, The Duke of Wellington in 1769.

 The local Roman Catholic church is the Good Shepherd Church.
 It was the site of the state funeral of former Taoiseach Seán Lemass, who lived on Hillside Drive.

 The Church of Ireland Theological Institute (the theological seminary of the Church of Ireland) and the Representative Church Body Library (the central library of the Church of Ireland) are both on Braemor Park, Churchtown.

 The Quakers have a Meeting House on the Lower Churchtown Road.